joshuandwilliams/CDAScorer/docs/_pages/scoring_meeting.md

 toc: True
 ---

-There is a video form of this tutorial at: YOUTUBE LINK HERE.
+There is a video form of this tutorial [at this link](https://youtu.be/mnZx5ndiYMM).

 ## Step 1: Make sure you're connected to Eduroam and the shared drive.